-Two-factor Authentication, as the name suggests, requires two verification login to an account, thus reducing the likelihood of cyber-attack and account hacking that single-authentication logins may induce.
-Common 2FA methods include text messages and emails links.
-In today’s article, we will cover an authentication method that requires triple factors but is not yet prevalent Taiwan–the Two-factor Physical Security Key Authentication.
-Two-factor Physical Security Key Authentication has been around in America, Europe and Japan for quite some time now, and is a popular information security product.
+Two-factor Authentication, as the name suggests, requires two verifications to log into an account, thus reducing the likelihood of cyber-attack and account hacking single-authentication logins may induce.
+Common 2FA methods include text messages and email links.
+In today’s article, we will cover an authentication method that requires triple factors but is not yet prevalent in Taiwan–the Two-factor Physical Security Key Authentication.
+Two-factor Physical Security Key Authentication has been around in America, Europe, and Japan for quite some time now, and is a popular information security product.

 The varied physical keys from Yubico